B2-Kumar/Notes/computer network.md

 Bridges,
 Switches,
 NIC cards (Network Interface Cards), etc.
+Ethernet?

+What is Flow Control in Data Link Layer ?
+Flow control is a set of procedures that restrict the amount of data a sender should send before it waits for some acknowledgment from the receiver.
+Methods of Flow Control are Stop-and-wait and Sliding window.
+Buffers are blocks in the memory that store data until it is processed.
+If the buffer is overloaded and there is more incoming data, then the receiver will start losing frames.Thus, flow control is the method of controlling the rate of transmission of data to a value that the receiver can handle.

+ACK (Acknowledgment): This bit is set to indicate that the receiver has successfully received the data or frame.
+It serves as a positive acknowledgment to the sender, indicating that the data was received without errors.
+NACK (Negative Acknowledgment): In some protocols, a NACK bit is used to indicate that the receiver encountered errors or issues while trying to receive the data.
+A NACK is a negative acknowledgment, indicating that the data transmission was not successful.

+Stop-and-wait Protocol
+Stop-and-wait protocol works under the assumption that the communication channel is noiseless and transmissions are error-free.
+Working :
+The sender sends data to the receiver.
+The sender stops and waits for the acknowledgment.
+The receiver receives the data and processes it.
+The receiver sends an acknowledgment for the above data to the sender.
+The sender sends data to the receiver after receiving the acknowledgment of previously sent data.
+The process is unidirectional and continues until the sender sends the End of Transmission (EoT) frame.
+It is secure.
+Problems Occur Due to Lost Data - Infinite waiting time.
+Problems Occur Due to Lost Acknowledgment

+Stop-and-Wait ARQ (Automatic Repeat Request) Initially, the sender sends one frame as the window size is 1.
+The receiver on the other end receives the frame and sends the ACK for the correctly received frame.
+The sender waits for the ACK until the timer expires.
+If the sender does not receive the ACK within the timer limit, it re-transmits the frame for which the ACK has not been received.
+Problem of Lost Data Packet
+Problem of Lost/ Delayed Acknowledgement - To overcome this type of problem, the sender uses sequence numbering.
+When the sender sends the data packet, it attaches a certain sequence number which helps the receiver identify the data packet.
+If the timer goes off before receiving the acknowledgment from the receiver, the sender retransmits the same data packet.
+But in this case, the receiver already has the data packet, so it discards the data and sends it back an acknowledgment.
+Problem of Damaged Packet
+The window size of the sender and the receiver is only 1.
+So, only one frame can be sent at a time.
+There is no negative acknowledgment for the lost or damaged frames.
+So, there is no NACK (negative acknowledgment) in case of stop and wait ARQ.

+Error Detection Techniques
+Three methods are used to detect an error in frames: Parity check, Checksum, and Cyclic Redundancy Check (CRC).
+1. Parity Check The parity check is performed by adding an extra bit to the data known as the parity bit, which results in a number of 1s that are either even in the case of even parity or odd in the case of odd parity.
+The parity check is only useful for detecting single-bit errors.
+The sender counts the amount of 1s in the frame and adds the parity bit in the following manner:
+Even parity: If the number of 1s is even, the parity bit value will be 0.
+The parity bit value will be 1 if the number of 1s is odd.
+Odd parity: If the number of 1s is odd, the parity bit value will be 0.
+The parity bit value will be 1 if the number of 1s is even.
+2. Cyclic Redundancy Check(CRC) :  In the sender part, we have appended n bits (all zeroes) to the data part, and then we divide the total data part (data + appended bits) with the divisor (generated from the generator polynomial).
+Now we get n CRC bits as the remainder.
+We append the CRC bits to the data part and send it to the receiver.
+On the receiver side, we divide the received data with the same divisor.
+If the receiver gets the remainder value as 0, then the received data is totally correct, or else the received data has some error.
+3. CheckSum : The sender divides data into blocks of equal size and then adds the data of every block using 1’s complement arithmetic to get the sum.
+It then complements the sum to get the Checksum and sends it along with the data frames.
+The receiver receives data + Checksum and passes it to the checksum validator.
+Then do the same process as it is done at the sender's end.
+If we got a result that contains only 0, then ACCEPT the data, otherwise, REJECT the data.

 Network Layer:
 This layer is responsible for routing data packets across different networks to reach their destinations.